Convergence of Invariant Graph Networks: Convergence of IGN in the Edge Probability Discrete Model

 \subsection{Negative Result}

-\begin{restatable}[]{theorem}{convfailure} Given any graphon $W$ with $c_{\text{max}} < 1$ and an IGN architecture, there exists a set of parameters $\theta$ such that convergence of $IGN_{\theta}$ to c$IGN_{\theta}$ is not possible, i.e., $\MSE_U(\Phi_c\left([W, \dg{X}]\right), \Phi_d([A_n, \dg{\inducedX}]))$ does not converge to 0 as $n\to \infty$, where $A_n$ is 0-1 matrix generated according to \cref{equ:graph-generation-EP}, i.e., $A_n[i][j] = a_{i,j}$. \end{restatable} The proof of \Cref{thm:conv-failure} hinges on the fact that the input to IGN in discrete case is 0-1 matrix while the input to cIGN in the continuous case has edge weight upper bounded by $c_{\tn{max}} < 1$.
+\begin{restatable}[]{theorem}{convfailure} Given any graphon $W$ with $c_{\text{max}} < 1$ and an IGN architecture (fix hyper-parameters like number of layers), there exists a set of parameters $\theta$ such that convergence of $IGN_{\theta}$ to c$IGN_{\theta}$ is not possible, i.e., $\MSE_U(\Phi_c\left([W, \dg{X}]\right), \Phi_d([A_n, \dg{\widetilde{x_n}}]))$ does not converge to 0 as $n\to \infty$, where $A_n$ is 0-1 matrix generated according to \cref{equ:graph-generation-EP}, i.e., $A_n[i][j] = a_{i,j}$. \end{restatable} The proof of \Cref{thm:conv-failure} hinges on the fact that the input to IGN in discrete case is 0-1 matrix while the input to cIGN in the continuous case has edge weight upper bounded by $c_{\tn{max}} < 1$.
 The margin between 1 and $c_{\tn{max}}$ makes it easy to construct counterexamples.
 See \Cref{app:missing-proofs-neg} for details.

 Theorem \ref{thm:conv-failure} states that we cannot expect every IGN will converge to its continuous version cIGN.
 As the proof of this theorem crucially uses the fact that we can only access 0-1 adjacency matrix, a natural question is what if we can estimate the edge probability from the data?
 Interestingly, we can obtain the convergence of for a subset of IGNs (which is still rich enough), called \smallIGN{}, in this case.